wagner-de-carvalho/currency_convertion/README.md

 - create tests for these functionalities, according to the problem description.

 ## Features
 In this project we will not provide an API to **create users**, since the purpose of this API is to exchange currencies.
-We will use a ***seed file***, which will create some users.
+We will use a ***seed file***, which will create some users locally.
+For the project deployed on Gigalixir (Platform as a Service), we already have **four users inserted** whose ID's are ranging from 1 to 4.

 **Main features**:
 - List user's transactions = it returns a list containing all transactions performed by a certain user.
-- Add a new transaction user's transactions = adds a new transaction to a certain user.
+- Add a new transaction to user's transactions = adds a new transaction to a certain user.
-- Get user = fetches a user, based on it's id.
+- Get user = fetches a user, based on it's ID.
 - APILayer client = query external currency API to obtain conversion rates and amount values.

 ## Motivation for the main technology